William Scott (The Sleeping Sentinel): Investigating his life and death

 Several historians have researched the story of Scott's conviction, pardon and subsequent death during battle.

 Carl Sandburg debunked reports of Scott's alleged dramatic last words—a wish for Lincoln to be told that Scott's conduct had justified Lincoln's pardon, and a prayer for Lincoln's continued well being—as being highly improbable.
 According to contemporary records, Scott was mortally wounded by as many as five or six bullets, was in a coma before his death, and could not have uttered anything coherent.

 Sandburg also debunked dramatic accounts that had Lincoln riding into McClellan's camp to personally deliver Scott's pardon moments before the scheduled execution.

 Sandburg indicated that Lincoln had not been personally aware of Scott's case.
 However, research in the 1990s indicated that Lincoln was indeed personally aware of the situation and did in fact intervene on Scott's behalf.

 In popular media

+Scott was portrayed in film in The Reprieve: An Episode in the Life of Abraham Lincoln in 1908, and in Abraham Lincoln's Clemency and The Sleeping Sentinel, both in 1910.

-Scott was portrayed by Eddie Sutherland, in the feature film The Dramatic Life of Abraham Lincoln (1924).
+He was also acted by Eddie Sutherland in the feature film The Dramatic Life of Abraham Lincoln (1924).

+Artist Horace Pippin painted a fictional scene of Lincoln in a tent pardoning a kneeling Scott in his 1942 painting "Abraham Lincoln, the Great Emancipator, Pardons the Sentry".
+The painting currently hangs in the Museum of Modern Art in New York City.